-- Identifying and understanding the key processes and internal controls: and - Substantive tests of detail of transactions and amounts. - Reliance on the work of other auditors where appropriate: - Reliance on the work of experts in relation to areas, such as pensions and property valuations.
+- Identifying and understanding the key processes and internal controls; and - Substantive tests of detail of transactions and amounts. - ▶ Reliance on the work of experts in relation to areas, such as pensions and property valuations.

-Our initial assessment of the key processes across the Authority has identified the following key processes where we will seek to rely on controls, both manual and IT:
+Our initial assessment of the key processes across the Council has identified the following key processes where we will seek to rely on controls, both manual and IT:

-- Accounts receivable:
+- Accounts receivable;

-- Accounts payable:
+- Accounts payable;

-- Pavroll: and
+- Payroll; and

 - Cash and Bank.

-Hampshire County Council IBC, of which Hampshire and Isle of Wight Fire and Rescue Authority is a member of, have commissioned an ISAE 3402 type 2 report from EY's FAIT team.
+Hampshire County Council IBC have commissioned an ISAE 3402 type 2 report from EY's FAIT team.
 The ISAE 3402 report provides the users of the IBC with assurance over the suitability of the design and existence of controls and on the operating effectiveness of these controls during the financial year.